 The committee monitors best governance practice and ensures any corporate governance concerns are raised with management.
 The committee also ensures the company has a best practice orientation package and monitors continuing education for all directors.
 In addition, the committee has responsibility for oversight of the company’s strategic planning process.

 The committee reviews and makes recommendations to the board on the programs and practices utilized by the board and its committees to monitor the key business risks of the company.

-There were five meetings of the Governance Committee in 2018.
+There were four meetings of the Governance Committee in 2021.

 View Governance Committee charter

 Health, Safety, Sustainability and Environment CommitteeChair:Mary Pat Salomone